ZhangqiJiang07/Multi-view_Multi-class_Datasets/README.md

 # Multi-view Multi-class Datasets
 This repo contains some benchmarks for evaluating Multi-view Multi-class machine learning algorithms.

+## 🔥 Update
+- [2026/01/01] Release 11 shallow **Multi-view Semi-supervised Learning** implementation code in `traditional_MvSSL_baselines` fold.
+- [2024/12/30] Update the visual feature list of the image datasets!
+- [2024/12/29] The script to evaluate the modality quality with K-Means clustering algorithm is uploaded `modality_evaluation/modality_eval.py`!
+- [2024/08/12] The script for the label distribution plot is uploaded `label_distribution/plot_label_distribution.ipynb`!
+- [2024/08/08] Create a share link to datasets we have collected from the Internet for public research. [[Baidu Netdisk](https://pan.baidu.com/s/1hHN4P_6PaQtO_REbZdb9oQ?pwd=36gc)]

 ## 📄 Statistics of Datasets
 📢 More information about the datasets can be found in [[Google Sheets](https://docs.google.com/spreadsheets/d/15jSJqDot4-LPiX_GYSHJDkndXZGjYqOBm6LXl_j57U4/edit?usp=sharing) | [Tencent Docs](https://docs.qq.com/sheet/DY1lRV0VCcEJHcm5s?tab=BB08J2)].